Imagine waking up to an extra S$2,000 in your bank account every month, without having to lift a finger.

 Get Smart: Income Investing Is a Long-Term Strategy

-Risks remain in the form of dividend cuts, higher interest rates – which affects REITs in particular, and sector-specific headwinds.
+Risks in the form of dividend cuts, higher interest rates and sector-specific headwinds still remain.

-As always, the smartest investors monitor the underlying fundamentals of a business to ensure a track record of paying sustainable dividends.
+As always, the successful investors are the ones who monitor underlying fundamentals of a business to ensure a track record of sustainable dividends.

 Follow us on Facebook, Instagram and Telegram for the latest investing news and analyses!

-Disclosure: Wilson.H does not own shares in any of the companies mentioned
+Disclosure: Charlyn T. owns shares in OCBC and SGX.
+Wilson.H does not own shares in any of the companies mentioned.